First Spark: Empowering First Generation Immigrants to Build Financial Footing in the U.S.

 Finding the Navigation

-As we moved from insights to concrete design, we focused on structuring the core content and features in a way that would be intuitive for our users.
 We went through several renditions of our information architecture in order to create one that would focus on our key concepts instead of focusing on creating the entire application.

 Figure 3.
-Our final information architecture after several iterations
+Our final information architecture

 Visualizing Concepts

-Figure 5.
+Figure 4.
 My initial Wireframes ( Left ) and Refined Wireframes after meeting with teammates ( Right )

 Once our concepts started taking shape, one of my teammates established a design system to ensure consistency across components, interactions, and visual elements.
 During this stage, we also conducted accessibility testing, which revealed that our initial color palette did not meet AA standards.
 We updated the palette accordingly, ensuring that our designs were inclusive and accessible to all users.